 During the May-June 2021 meeting of Working Party (WP) 1A, the frequency recommendations proposed in this document for the use of Beam WPT systems were discussed, and a consensus was reached on the text of the recommendation.
 The recommendation was elevated by consensus to PDNR status.

 Additional work was performed on the recommendation that followed the approved WP1A “Detailed work plan for the development of a working document towards a preliminary draft new Recommendation ITU-R SM.[WPT.BEAM.FRQ]”.
-According to the work plan, at this WP1A meeting, a new version of this working document should be produced and if stable, a possible elevation to DNR status.
+According to the work plan, at this WP1A meeting, a new version of this document should be produced and if stable, a possible elevation to DNR status.

 Proposal

+This contribution updates the frequencies in Table 1 to reflect those agreed in principle during the previous two meetings of ITU-R WP1A.
 Based on the maturity of the text contained in this input contribution, and the good progress made by previous WP1A meetings, the United States supports the elevation of this recommendation to DNR status and its approval by WP1A at this meeting for submission to Study Group 1.
 The U.S. is also of the view that further updates to include additional frequency ranges supporting WPT Beam could be considered in subsequent revisions to this recommendation based on input contributions to future meetings of WP1A.